parmegv/leap_doc/docs/platform/quick-start.md

 ----------------------

 The LEAP Platform is a series of puppet recipes and modules that will be used to configure your provider.
 You will need a local copy of the platform that will be used to setup your nodes and manage your services.
 To begin with, you will not need to modify the LEAP Platform.
+Until we have a up to date stable release we recommend using the `develop` branch of the platform for all features of LEAP.

 First we'll create a directory for LEAP things, and then we'll check out the platform code and initalize the modules: